Yogita-1327/GigGuard/README.md

 - Delayed or complicated claim processes

-GigGuard aims to **solve this gap** with an AI-powered, automated income protection system.
+GigGuard AI aims to **solve this gap** with an AI-powered, automated income protection system.

+## Real Example
+### Scenario : High Pollution (AQI Spike)

+A Zomato delivery partner in Delhi faces **AQI levels above 300**.

+During high pollution:
+- Reduced outdoor activity
+- Lower order demand
+- Health-related breaks

+👉 Result:
+- Loss of **2–3 working hours**
+- Daily income drop of **₹200–₹400**

+If this happens multiple times per month, workers may lose **20–30%** of their income.
+At present, there is **no structured insurance solution addressing short-term income loss faced by gig workers** due to external disruptions.

+## Our Solution - GigGuard AI